Witiko/doctoral-thesis/main.md

 # Accuracy {#accuracy}
-There are many advanced features we may wish from a math information retrieval system, including the ability to reveal relationships between different pieces of information, to visualize the information, and to use the information as a basis for computation.
+There are many advanced features we may wish from a math information retrieval
+system: the ability to reveal relationships between different pieces of information, to visualize the information, or to use the information as a basis for computation.
 However, all these advanced features are predicated on a much more basic and fundamental feature: the ability of the math information retrieval system to *accurately* retrieve the information that satisfy the needs of its users.

-In this chapter, I will report the results of my research of document representations that enable accurate math information retrieval:
+In this chapter, I will report the results of my research of representations that enable accurate math information retrieval:

 - In sections~\ref{sec:topological-math-representations} and
   \ref{sec:representation-learning-accuracy}, I will describe our new